shagumnic/Games-Data-Scraping-Download/README.md

 - dataUpdateProcess.py: initially use to add a column contain game's description to the current downloaded list of game's data or remove the row that has a null column in the csv file.
 Doesn't need to use it anymore because that was handle later in the dataDownloadProcess.py.
 - dataUpdate.py: manage which option in the dataUpdateProcess.py the user want to choose (remove row that has null column or add the description column).
 Doesn't need to be used anymore.

+# How to use:
+- Run the dataDownload.py file and choose how many batch of games you want to process (100 games per batch).
+The data will be saved in the dataForMachineLearning.csv file

 # Tool use:
 - Python
 - BeautifulSoup library to scrape the necessary information from needed website.